Academic Features of Ohlone College - Ohlone College Renegades Athletics

 Both the AA and AS programs require 60 units.

-The Ohlone College faculty consists of 117 full-time faculty and approximately 325 part-time faculty.
-Instructors are required to have a Master's Degree in their field and about 18 faculty currently hold Doctorate degrees.
+Ohlone College employs approximately 490 full- and part-time faculty.
+Instructors are required to have a Master's Degree in their field, and some faculty hold Doctorate degrees.

 Student to teacher ratio is 22 to 1, allowing for more personal interaction.

 The $10 million Hyman Center for Business and Technology houses computers labs and classrooms complete with programming, multimedia, graphics, Microsoft Office and internet access for the campus community.

 The Libraries/Learning Resources Centers on the Fremont and Newark Campuses provide research assistance and instruction to students, along with onsite and remote access to library collections including: 80,000 print and electronic book volumes, 70 periodicals in print format, web-based access through 38 databases to over 40,000 journals and newspapers, and 15,000 audiovisual materials.

 Players are exposed to special "Life Skills" programs to supplement their education in the classroom.
 These seminars include resume writing, study skills, test taking, time management, and NCAA transfer requirements.

 The Counseling Department provides specialized courses, which can aid students in diagnosing a learning disability.
 They also offer courses to aid learning disabled students in developing strategies for the successful completion of math classes or developing reading and writing skills.

 Yvonka Headley, Academic Coordinator for Athletes.
 Yvonka coordinates all educational plans and oversees class selection and progress towards degree.